cozlind/page/_posts/2017-03-11-gpu-marching-cubes.md

 Date : *Spring 2017*

 As mentioned before ([Voxel Terrain](/voxel-terrain)), Marching Cubes is one of the isosurface extraction algorithm, which was first published in the 1987 Siggraph proceedings by Lorensen and Cline.
-The application of this algorithm are mainly concerned with medical visualizations such as CT and MRI scan data, and special effects or 3D modeling with what is usually called [metaballs](https://en.wikipedia.org/wiki/Metaballs).
+The application of this algorithm is mainly concerned with medical visualizations such as CT and MRI scan data, and special effects or 3D modeling with what is usually called [metaballs](https://en.wikipedia.org/wiki/Metaballs).
 The two-dimensional method is called the marching squares algorithm.
-[Anstroneer](https://astroneer.space/) also use this method to acoomplish their stylized terrain.
+[Anstroneer](https://astroneer.space/) also uses this method to accomplish their stylized terrain.

 ![](/assets/img/gpumc/2.jpg)